Durgaprasad-Developer/Drone-R3f/README.md

+# Drone Simulator

+A project to smulate the parts and functionalities of drone using React Three Fiber.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.